MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 ## Steps
 Follow these steps to use your existing bot with Dynamics 365 Virtual Agent for Customer Service.

-### A. Retrieve topics, utterances and secrets from your virtual agent tenant
+### Retrieve topics, utterances and secrets from your Virtual Agent tenant
 We will need to retrieve your Dynamics bot's content (topics & utterances), your tenant’s endpoint and direct line secret.

 #### 1. Retrieve bot ID, tenant ID, and auth token from your bot